THE WEEKEND IN FOUR SYLLABLES, Part 2

 I would also like to greet the most important man in my life for Father's Day.

-DON LORENZO DE MODESTO.
+This of course would be my loving spouse, DON LORENZO DE MODESTO.
 Lorenzo is a wonderful husband and a great father to all of his children.

 Like my Daddy, Lorenzo wears his heart on his sleeve when his kids are concerned.
 He is very affectionate and demonstrative, and never holds back with his "I love you"'s.
-It's no wonder all of his kids, including his two grown boys, Joey and
+It's no wonder all of his kids, including his two grown boys, Joey and CHRIS, openly hug him and tell them they love him, even in public.

 This is what happens when "I love you"'s are exchanged freely among family members, from the time your children start talking.